danielrobinson1/Cycling-Club-Events-Database/README.md

 No work has been done yet on the CSS side, so the interface is a little unexciting!

-View upcoming events:
+Screenshot 1 - View upcoming events:
 ![View upcoming events.](/docs/screenshots/screenshot1.png)

-Add a new event:
+Screenshot 2 - Add a new event:
 ![Add an event.](/docs/screenshots/screenshot2.png)